uviclibraries/tidy-data/2-multiple-variables.md

 ### Tidy Data Rule(s) Broken: Each variable forms a column
 <br>

-Select the "multiple-variables" table from the left pane.
+<mark>Select the "multiple-variables" table from the left pane.</mark>

 <br>